sambrow/ctf-hosting-notes/README.md

 You might think you could set min = max = 1 and THEN use global variables to manage some kind of session state.

-This would also be dangerous since Cloud Run is free to spin down your instance and spin up a new one in its place any time it likes.
+This would likely work ok in practice but could be dangerous since Cloud Run is free to spin down your instance and spin up a new one in its place any time it likes.

 If your challenge does need session state, a good first try is to manage it in client-side cookies using something like JWT (JSON Web Token).

 The details are beyond the scope of this article.

+In the **Container, Networking, Security** section, under **Networking**, there is an option for **Session affinity**.
+This will assign a cookie to the browser on its first visit to your challenge and the load balancer will try to route to the same instance every time.
+For various reasons, it might not be able to but this should work ok in practice.

-If you need "real" session storage, it is possible to get a Cloud Run application to talk to a REDIS instance.
+If you need "real" session storage shared across all instances, it is possible to get a Cloud Run application to talk to a REDIS instance.

 Here is at least [one article](https://medium.com/google-cloud/using-memorystore-with-cloud-run-82e3d61df016) that might help you.